Steven Rothenberg

 Steven Rothenberg (September 12, 1958 – July 17, 2009) was an American film studio executive.
 Rothenberg headed the theatrical distribution operations at Lions Gate Entertainment at the film studio's President of domestic releasing.
 He oversaw the release of more than 350 movies during his career, which spanned 28 years at several film studios.

+Early life

 Rothenberg was born and raised in New York City.
 He received his bachelor's degree with honors from Stanford University.

+Career

 Rothenberg began his career in the film industry when he was hired by filmmaker and fellow Stanford alumnus Roger Corman.
 Rothenberg worked with Corman in film distribution.
 Rothenberg later worked in distribution at Savoy Entertainment and The Samuel Goldwyn Company as well.

 Rothenberg was president of domestic film distribution at Artisan Entertainment prior to joining Lionsgate.
 In particular, Rothenberg created and oversaw the distribution strategy for The Blair Witch Project, which went on to become the highest grossing indie film in history at the time.
 He also helmed the domestic distribution of Requiem for a Dream, Buena Vista Social Club and many other films while at Artisan.